Having a Tough Child: The Emotional Reality No One Talks About

 You might be grieving in private, but many parents don’t express this verbally.
 You pictured light weekends, hectic but manageable school mornings, and family meals.
 Rather, you are negotiating every step, including the word “no,” shoes, homework, screens, and bedtime.
 Even when loss merges with love, it still causes pain.

-Comparing your everyday life to your own progress rather than an idealised version is an effective tool for easing grief.
+Comparing your everyday life to your own progress, rather than to an idealised version, is an effective way to ease grief.
 “What is one thing that is even 5% better than it was last month?” is a question to ask yourself once a week.
 Tough behaviour often ends in unequal and poor progress.
 Appreciating little victories is a decision to let the most difficult times dictate only part of the narrative, not to act as though everything is alright.

 4) You feel judged in public